belle2/basf2/online_book/prerequisites/git.rst

    The output of the last command tells you to go to ``https://stash.desy.de/projects/B2T/repos/b2-git-training-space-2/compare/commits?sourceBranch=refs/heads/my-new-change``.
-   Visist the page to open your PR.
+   Visit the page to open your PR.

+Now you have to wait for someone to approve your PR.
+Once they do, you can click on the ``Merge`` button.
+Then your changes are finally in the repository (verify this by pulling!).

+.. admonition:: Exercise
+   :class: Exercise

+   Check if there are any other open PRs.
+If there are, leave some comments!
+   You can also add yourself as the reviewer and approve them.